-Memorial Day Thanksgiving
+Memorial Day

-Flag Day Day After Thanksgiving
+Day After Thanksgiving

+Independence Day

-Independence Day Christmas Day
+Christmas Day

-Section 2: Any employee who works on any of the holidays specified in Section 1 will be compensated at one and one-half (1 1⁄2) times his/her regular rate of pay for all hours worked on said holiday in addition to holiday pay, or a total of two and one-half (2 1⁄2) times his/her regular rate of pay.
+Section 2: Any employee who works on any of the holidays specified in Section 1 will be compensated at the employee's regular rate of pay for the holiday.
+Additionally, any employee who works on a designated holiday will also receive one and one-half (1 1⁄2) times his/her regular rate of pay for all hours actually worked.